Stories of sovereignty and survivance of country, community, and culture

 • Aboriginal sovereignty and survivance, and fictional representations thereof

 • the future of Bundjalung country, community, and culture

 • the Indigenous Futurism genre

 • creative writing in the short story form

 These interests converge in my story collection: each story explores different expressions of Aboriginal sovereignty and survivance; the stories are all set in different versions of the future, in the Tweed, with various climate scenarios, population dynamics and political structures; each story responds to the prevailing themes and tropes within Indigenous Futurism; and the stories experiment with form and craft.

 This project initiates the discipline of Goori-futurism as a place-based offspring of Indigenous Futurism.
 The project delineates the boundaries of Goori-futurism, and seeks to articulate a philosophy and aesthetics of the genre while resisting prescriptive genre protocols.
-I intend to develop Goori-futurism further in ongoing creative and critical work, and it’s my hope that it continues to expand through the contributions of others, particularly other Goori mob.
+I intend to develop Goori-futurism further in ongoing creative and critical work, and I hope that it continues to expand through the contributions of other blackfellas, particularly Goori writers and artists.

 I’m undertaking this project for a Doctor of Arts degree at the University of Sydney, in the Department of English’s creative writing program.
 My supervisors are Dr Peter Minter and Dr Vanessa Berry, and submission date is June 2021.

 Read & listen

-Conference paper outlining my creative practise, research and writing frameworks, and aims for the project.
-SFRA Review 330: Fall, 2019.
+Conference paper outlining my creative practise, research and writing frameworks, and aims for the project:

 © Mykaela Saunders, 2020